 All undergraduate Fordham students taking the core curriculum class Faith and Critical Reason this semester have read the essay.
 Many were present for the event at Keating Hall, which was sponsored by the Department of Theology and is part of the undergraduate First Year Experience program.
 It was also live-streamed to the Lincoln Center campus.

 Harris, who was a student of Cone at the Union Theological Seminary, said that Cone did more than just connect racial justice to environmental justice.
 Equally important, he credited the indigenous and Black women who came before him for their contributions to the field.

-Harris said that some of her fellow students at Union Theological Seminary, including Jacqueline Grant, Ph.D., Karen Baker-Fletcher, Ph.D., were instrumental in pushing Cone to make space for Black women, she said.
+Harris said that some of her fellow students at Union Theological Seminary, including Jacqueline Grant, Ph.D., and Karen Baker-Fletcher, Ph.D., were instrumental in pushing Cone to make space for Black women.

 “That they created a space for his own awakening is one of the most compassionate things that womanists can do,” she said.